Tips for a smarter job search

 In all of this, the use of appropriate keywords is a decisive factor in the desired outcome!

 Before I actively go on the lookout for open positions myself, I will first make it as easy as possible for prospective employers to discover my profile and availability right away when searching for suitable candidates.

 > Remain grounded in your dreams

 Here is something important I want you to know.
 I believe that you should always strive to find the job of your dreams.
 Of course, compromises also have their place in professional life.
 But there is no reason why you should immediately lower your expectations when things become a bit difficult.
 With creativity, you can overcome a multitude of challenges.

-At the same time, your goals should be realistic, especially in terms of the current job search.
+At the same time, your goals should be realistic, especially in terms of your current job search.
 If even you can’t think of any good reasons yourself, why you might be considered for a particular position – I am not talking about how to communicate them, that’s something else – then you will probably have to take an intermediate step in your career first.